 - 8 ounces whipped topping (thawed)

 Optional toppings: Melted peanut butter, melted chocolate, reese's cups, reese's pieces,

-- Chill in the freezer for atleast one hour.
+- Top with chopped Reese's.
+Then chill in the freezer for at least one hour.
 Remove just before serving.
 Slice into 10 slices.